 - Do you have swelling in the face or mouth?

-If you answer yes to any of these questions, we highly recommend that you contact your local emergency dentist at Cosmetic Dentistry Associates.
+If you answer yes to any of these questions, we highly recommend contacting your local emergency dentist at Cosmetic Dentistry Associates.

 - Injured jaw